The indie-friendly, privacy-respecting ad network

 Summed app uniques, last 7 days

-Drive downloads from other indie apps without babysitting auction ads all week.
+Reach people inside other indie apps without babysitting auctions all week.

-• Buy a clear percentage of next week instead of fighting bids every day.
+• Buy a clear share of next week instead of fighting bids every day.

-• Show lightweight creative inside indie apps that feel closer to yours.
+• Show lightweight creative in apps that feel closer to yours.

-• Keep the setup privacy-friendly instead of leaning on the usual surveillance stack.
+• Keep the setup privacy-respecting instead of borrowing the usual surveillance stack.

 Start Advertising

-Earn more than nothing from free users without turning your app into an ad circus.
+Earn from free users without turning your app into an ad circus.

-• Add one static, labeled slot that can live comfortably in a free tier.
+• Add one static, labeled slot that fits naturally in a free tier.

-• Get paid from real advertiser spend instead of fuzzy ad-network math.
+• Get paid from real advertiser spend instead of fuzzy network math.

-• Keep the path to ad-free upgrades clean, and use bonus credits to promote your own apps later.
+• Keep the ad-free upgrade path clean, with bonus credits when you promote your own apps.

 Start Publishing

-Why this feels less gross than typical ad tech
+Why this feels less icky than typical ad tech

-Fewer moving parts, less clutter, and far fewer things you have to apologize for later.
+Fewer moving parts, less clutter, and fewer things you have to apologize for later.

 One ad slot, not a circus

 Static, lightweight placements with a clear label and one CTA.
-No popups, interstitials, or surprise takeovers.
+No popups, interstitials, surprise takeovers, or local-news-site energy.

 Privacy rules stay obvious

 App-scoped IDs are hashed server-side.
-No behavioral profiles, no cross-app tracking, and reporting stays aggregate.
+No behavioral profiles.
+No cross-app tracking.
+Aggregate reporting only.

 Advertisers buy a share of the week.
 Publishers earn from the weekly cash pool.
-The pricing rules are posted, not hidden behind auction magic.
+The rules are visible, not buried behind auction magic.

 How the weekly marketplace works